+People with normal body weight are at risk for health complications if they have excess visceral belly fat.
 Of all the places on your body to have excess fat, the fat in your abdominal region offers the most serious health risks.
 Belly fat has been linked to heart disease, dementia, various forms of cancer, and other major health problems.
-Even individuals with a normal body weight are at risk for these health complications if they have excess belly fat.

 Eliminating belly fat not only boosts your confidence and enhances the appearance of your midsection, but improves your overall health by lowering your risk for serious illness and disease.

 Here’s a closer look at why belly fat is so dangerous, and what you can do to eliminate this excess fat from your waistline.

 Why is belly fat considered a health threat?

 There are two types of fat in your midsection: subcutaneous fat and visceral fat.